-Yet, the success of his behind the scenes membership program demonstrates the power of a narrow and focussed niche with a strong sales funnel.
+Yet, the success of his behind-the-scenes membership program demonstrates the power of a narrow and focused niche with a strong sales funnel.

 Her site boasts lots of free content.
 But the premium content and one-to-one access to her advice is behind the paid gates of her online course.
 Smart!